Local Heritage at St Andrew’s

 Open every day (daylight hours)

-You are welcome to visit and explore the church and churchyard during daylight hours throughout the winter.
+You are welcome to visit and explore the church and churchyard during daylight hours.

 We also have a paper leaflet highlighting key features within the church, a church quiz sheet (age 9+) prepared for St Andrew’s by NADFAS (National Association of Decorative and Fine Arts Societies) and a buzzy bee paper trail hunt around the church for younger children with parents or carer.